 When you ask people to define marketing, you get many answers.
-Some people say, "That's what happens when a pushy salesman tries to sell me something I don't want."
+Some people say, "That's all those emails and popups I get on my computer from Amazon and every other online site I know of, trying to get me to buy something from them."
 Many people say, "Oh, that's simple-TV commercials."
 Students might answer, "That's a course I have to take before I can get my business degree."
 Each of these responses has a grain of truth to it, but the official definition of marketing the American Marketing Association adopted in 2013 is as follows: